wh33les/Blog/_posts/04-01-Machine-Learning-PCA.md

 ![Original data with PCA component vectors](https://wh33les.github.io/images/data_with_components.png)
 ![Data with the PCA components as coordinate vectors](https://wh33les.github.io/images/transformed_data.png) -->
-Since the first component is so much longer than the second component, with the highest amount of variance in the first graph stretched out horizontally in the second graph, the data points in the second graph can be flattened to the $x$-axis without losing information about the variance.
+Now that we can see the highest amount of variance in the first graph stretched out horizontally in the second graph, the data points in the second graph can be flattened to the $x$-axis without losing much information about the variance.
 Flattening reduces this data set with 2 dimensions to one with 1 dimension.

 ## The math